 - Consuming beans with fruits, cheese, eggs, fish, milk, meat, or yogurt is not advisable.

-- Hot drinks like tea or coffee, along with fruits, cheese, fish, meat, or yogurt not recommended.
+- Hot drinks like tea or coffee and fruits, cheese, fish, meat, or yogurt are not recommended.

 - Combining tapioca with fruits, especially banana and mango, is harmful.
 Even if combined with beans, raisins or jaggery is not good.

 - Yogurt with fruits, fish, eggs, or meat doesn’t go well.

 If you think that Ayurveda is a quick fix formula, then it can be disappointing for you.
 Because the Ayurvedic process is slow, but it is consistent and useful.

 Even the Ayurvedic herbs are not something that will give you instant results.
 Since Ayurvedic herbs act as natural cleansers, they completely rejuvenate the body.

 Additionally, these herbs do not produce any side effects.
 They usually get retrieved from genuine sources.
 In the present generation, people want to try these Ayurvedic herbs.
 Subsequently, now they are aware of its health benefits and calming effect on the mind and body.

 Ayurveda has some amazing remedies and herbs for natural weight loss holistically.
 Resources say that these herbs have proven to reduce your cravings, enhance metabolism, and help you lose weight.